EuroPython/website/data/pages-content/tickets.md

 Note: Volume discount will not apply if you mix & match between different ticket types.

 Ready to order?
 We have configured the discount to be automatic!
 Put your orders in the basket and enjoy!
-As a special thank you, if you want us to send send out a mention on Twitter welcoming your team, feel free to email us at <mailto:info@europython.eu> 👐
+As a special thank you, if you want us to send send out a mention on Twitter welcoming your team, feel free to email us at [info@europython.eu](mailto:info@europython.eu) 👐

 ### Notes for In-person Tickets